United States Customs House (Chicago)

+The United States Customs House is a custom house at 610 S. Canal Street in the Near West Side neighborhood of Chicago, Illinois, United States, North America.

+History

-The United States Customs House is a custom house at 610 S. Canal Street in the Near West Side neighborhood of Chicago, Illinois.
-The building opened in 1933 to meet the city's need for a larger custom house, especially with the large Chicago Main Post Office opening nearby.
+In 1933, the building opened to meet the city's need for a larger custom house, especially with the large Chicago Main Post Office opening nearby.
 Two architecture firms, the Burnham Brothers and Nimmons, Carr & Wright, designed the Classical Moderne building.
 The building's design includes vertical columns of windows divided by pilasters, a black granite entrance surround and base, and a parapet with a bas-relief eagle on either side.
-While the building was originally seven stories tall, an additional four stories and a new penthouse were added in 1940.
+The building was originally seven stories tall.

+In 1940, an additional four stories and a new penthouse were added, making the current building eleven stories tall.
+Note that the spandrel panels of the junction band between the original 7th floor and the new 8th floor are slightly taller than between the other floors, showing the position of the transfer slab.